 Around 2011–12, the Eurozone went into paralysis over the Greek debt crisis.

 Investors then panicked that a major credit crisis was coming to China — the biggest importer of raw materials in the world.

-Not only that but, in the wake of the 2008 financial crisis, the US central bank was accused of propping up the US economy by printing money…and fooling gullible investors.
+Not only that but, in the wake of the 2008 financial crisis, the US central bank was accused of propping up the US economy by printing money, fooling gullible investors in turn.